csb21jb/ADautomator/README.md

 ```
 ## Overview

 ADautomator is a comprehensive toolkit designed for cybersecurity professionals focusing on Active Directory environments.
 It automates various tasks related to Active Directory security, including package installation, domain enumeration, and advanced network analysis.
 The tool is built in Python and integrates various external tools and scripts, making it a versatile solution for network administrators and security experts.
+It was also designed to be used with the crackmapexec version from the kali linux repo.

 ## This tool will not automatically exploit a vulnerability and should be allowed to use on popular penetration testing certifications such as PNPT and OSCP.
 This can easily be done, but I wont include that capability for public use.
 ---